 Undocumented immigrants who are apprehended are removed faster and often without judicial review.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'judicial review.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-First Known Use of JUDICIAL REVIEW
+First Known Use of judicial review

-Seen & Heard
+Seen and Heard